ytakahashi3123/borealis/README.md

 ## External code

-When an external code, for example, `Tacode`, is used, the pass needs to be specified in `borealis.yml`.
+When an external code, for example, `Tacode`, is used, the pass needs to be specified in `borealis.yml` and file permissions also be given.

 ## Requirements